-Google is a good tool when you are performing basic and preliminary searches to get a general idea of your topic.
+Google is a good tool when you are performing basic and preliminary searches to get a general or introductory idea of your topic.

 Here are some useful techniques to help you become a better Google user.

 There are many ways to state your search term or topic.
 If you are searching for “female” consider using “girl” or “woman” as well.

 Combine the synonyms you have listed with "OR."
 The word “OR” must be in capitals otherwise Google will ignore it.

 Example: global warming OR climate change

 Use quotation marks around phrases to be sure Google searches for the phrase and not the single words.
 This is useful when you are searching for proper names.